tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 C3

-I walked over looking around making sure no one was watching.
+I walked over looking around making sure no one was looking.
 Blane had returned to the office.
-The pallet looked like all the rest; it wasn't wrapped though.
+The pallet was like all the rest; it wasn't wrapped though.
 I assumed the pick up would secure the shipment.
 One of the boxes wasn't taped shut.
 There was no reason I couldn't tape it up for them, it's not like I was doing anything.

 I lifted the box and made my way to my desk, and that's when it happened.